PRIVACY POLICY

 2. the categories of personal data which are processed

-3. the recipients or the categories of recipients to whom the personal data concerning you have been or will be disclosed
+3. the recipients or categories of recipients to whom your personal have been or will be disclosed

-4. the planned duration of the storage of the personal data concerning you or, if specific information on this is not possible, criteria for the determination of the storage duration
+4. the planned duration of the storage of your personal data or, if concrete information on this is not possible, criteria for the determination of the storage duration

-5. the existence of a right to rectify or erase personal data concerning you, a right to restrict processing by us or a right to object to such processing
+5. the existence of a right to rectify or erase your personal data, a right to restrict processing by us or a right to object to such processing

 6. the existence of a right of appeal to a supervisory authority